VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 - You need to know which set of entities and value objects each transaction can potentially affect.
-For example, are there transactions in the system that can update attendee, conference, and room objects?
+For example, are there transactions in the system that can update Attendee, conference, and room objects?
 - You need to know how far the relationships from one object extend through other entities and value objects within the domain, and where you must define the consistency boundaries.
-For example, if you delete a room object, should you also delete a projector object, or a set of attendee objects?
+For example, if you delete a room object, should you also delete a projector object, or a set of Attendee objects?

 DDD uses the term aggregate to define a cluster of related entities and value objects that form a consistency boundary within the system.
 That